Debaiudh97/debaiudh97.github.io/index.md

 ## About Me

-I am a researcher specializing in [Your Field].
-My work focuses on building scalable systems and exploring the intersection of [Topic A] and [Topic B].
+I am a researcher specializing in string phenomenlogy.
+My work focuses on building models and exploring the intersection of string theory with cosmology.

-Currently, I am working on [Current Project] under the supervision of [Advisor's Name].
-Prior to this, I completed my B.S. at [Previous University].
+Currently, I am working on moduli stabilization under the supervision of Dr. Pramod Kumar Shukla at Bose Institute.
+Prior to this, I completed my Int.
+MSc. at NISER.

 ## Research Interests
-*   Artificial Intelligence & Machine Learning
-*   Human-Computer Interaction
+*   String Cosmology
+*   Black Holes in String Theory
+*   Conformal Field Theory
-*   Distributed Systems
+*   Moduli Stabilization

 ## Recent Updates & Blog